Two of the most productive hours of my day are also the most chaotic.

 What is something in your life that you do NOT consider important but yet it is receiving too much of your time and attention?

-Aside fom someone else eating the last of the ice cream that you were totally saving for later, there is nothing more frustrating than when the things which matters most are pushed to the back burner at the tyrrany of those things which do not matter at all.
+Aside fom someone else eating the last of the ice cream that you were totally saving for later, there is nothing more frustrating than when the things which matters most are pushed to the back burner, forced to succumb to the tyranny of things which do not matter at all.

 Which is More Important: Systems or Goals?